A guide to smart home devices

 The best smart home devices to get you started

 Google Nest is a suite of smart home devices that enable your home to function more effectively.
-This includes Google Nest Thermostat, which can control your heating and water automatically.
-Google Nest Protect is a smart home smoke and carbon monoxide detector, while The Nest Cam Family are cameras that can be used indoors and outdoors, giving you 24/7 vision of your home.
+This includes Nest Learning Thermostat, which can control your heating and water automatically.
+The Nest Protect is a smart home smoke and carbon monoxide detector, while Nest Cam Family are cameras that can be used indoors and outdoors, giving you 24/7 vision of your home.